Table of Contents

 State Table

-The following table describes in more detail all the steps in the federation process, with the associated status and other important state information.
+The following table provides a detailed breakdown of each step in the federation process, along with the corresponding status and other key state information.

 Action Module Status Notes